datacarpentry/image-processing/_extras/guide.md

 ## Working with Jupyter notebooks

 * This lesson is designed to be taught using Jupyter notebooks.
-We recommend that instructors guide learners to create a new Jupyter note for each episode.
+We recommend that instructors guide learners to create a new Jupyter notebook for each episode.

 * Python `import` statements typically appear in the first code block near the top of each episode.
 In some cases, the purpose of specific libraries is briefly explained as part of the exercises.

 * The possibility of executing the code cells in a notebook in arbitrary order can cause confusion.
-Using the "restart kernel and run all cells" feature is one way to accomplish linear execution of the notebook and may help to locate and identify coding issues.
+Using the "restart kernel and run all cells" feature is one way to accomplish linear execution of the notebook and may help locate and identify coding issues.

 * Many episodes in this lesson load image files from disk.
-To avoid name clashes in episodes that load multiple different files, we have used unique variable names (instead of generic names such as `image` or `img`).
+To avoid name clashes in episodes that load multiple image files, we have used unique variable names (instead of generic names such as `image` or `img`).
 When copying code snippets between exercises, the variable names may have to be changed.
-The maintainers are keen to receive feedback whether this convention proves practical in workshops.
+The maintainers are keen to receive feedback on whether this convention proves practical in workshops.

 ## Working with imageio and skimage

 * `imageio.v3` allows to load images in different modes by passing the `mode=` argument to `imread()`.
 Depending on the image file and mode, the `dtype` of the resulting Numpy array can be different (e.g., `dtype('uint8')` or `dtype('float64')`.
 In the lesson, `skimage.util.img_as_ubyte()` and `skimage.util.img_as_float()` are used to convert the data type when necessary.

-* Some `skimage` functions implicitly convert the the pixel values to floating point numbers.
+* Some `skimage` functions implicitly convert the pixel values to floating-point numbers.
 Several callout boxes have been added throughout the lesson to raise awareness, but this may still prompt questions from learners.

 * In certain situations, `imread()` returns a read-only array.
-This depends on the image file type and the backend (e.g., Pillow).
+This depends on the image file type and on the backend (e.g., Pillow).
 If a read-only error is encountered, `image = np.array(image)` can be used to create a writable copy of the array before manipulating its pixel values.

-* Be aware, that learners might get surprising results in the *Keeping only low intensity pixels* exercise, if `plt.imshow` is called without the `vmax` parameter.
+* Be aware that learners might get surprising results in the *Keeping only low intensity pixels* exercise, if `plt.imshow` is called without the `vmax` parameter.
   A detailed explanation is given in the *Plotting single channel images (cmap, vmin, vmax)* callout box.

 ## Blurring